message/iata/AE.md

 27. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.
 28. Passengers entering Abu Dhabi (AUH) must register before departure on <a href="https://smartservices.ica.gov.ae/echannels/web/client/guest/index.html#/registerArrivals">https://smartservices.ica.gov.ae/echannels/web/client/guest/index.html#/registerArrivals</a> .
 This will generate a QR code which must be presented before departure and upon arrival.
 - This does not apply to nationals of United Arab Emirates.
-29. Effective 19:30, 25 December 2021, passengers who in the past 14 days have been in or transited through Ethiopia, Kenya, Nigeria or Tanzania are not allowed to enter and transit.
-- This does not apply to:
-- nationals of United Arab Emirates;
-- passengers with a golden visa issued by United Arab Emirates.
-30. Effective 19:30, 25 December 2021, passengers entering United Arab Emirates who are arriving from or have transited through Tanzania must have:
-- a printed negative COVID-19 PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates; and
-- a printed negative COVID-19 rapid PCR test taken at most 6 hours before departure of the last direct flight to United Arab Emirates.
-The test result must be in Arabic or English and be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
-The test result must also have a QR code.
-- This does not apply to:
-- passengers younger than 12 years;
-- passengers with disabilities.
-31. Effective 19:30, 25 December 2021, passengers entering United Arab Emirates who are arriving from or have transited through Ghana or Uganda must have:
-- a printed negative COVID-19 PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates; and
-- a printed negative COVID-19 rapid PCR test taken at most 6 hours before departure of the last direct flight to United Arab Emirates.
-The test result must be in Arabic or English and be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
-The test result must also have a QR code.
-- This does not apply to:
-- passengers younger than 12 years;
-- passengers with disabilities.
-- nationals of United Arab Emirates.